It's called Decades of Decadence, How Our Spoiled Elites Blew America's Inheritance of Liberty and Security and Prosperity.

 I mean, they say it openly.

-Well, this is more dangerous than the Cold War because Russia, the Soviet Union was never an industrial or technological rival to the United States, or even an economic one.
+Well, this is more dangerous than the Cold War because Russia, the Soviet Union, was never an industrial or technological rival to the United States or even an economic one.

-They were a military rival and a geopolitical one, but they didn't have these guys are everything rival to us.
+They were a military rival and a geopolitical one, but they didn't have – these guys are everything rival to us.

-They they seek not just to replace the U.S. dollars as a global reserve currency, but they want their economy to be bigger than ours, they want their companies to be better than ours, they want their military to be more powerful than ours.
+They seek not just to replace the U.S. dollars as a global reserve currency, but they want their economy to be bigger than ours.

-At every level they are challenging, and they say it openly.
+And they say it openly.

-Oh, by the way, this is unfolding in real time.
+Well, by the way, this is unfolding in real time.

-Uh we see the UAE and Egypt now aligning themselves with Vladimir Putin.
+We see the UAE and Egypt now aligning themselves with Vladimir Putin.

-Uh now when Donald Trump was president, we had an alliance that I didn't think I'd see either in our lifetime, and that was the U.S., Israel, Jordan, Egypt, the Saudis, and the Emirates.
+Now, when Donald Trump was president, we had an alliance that I didn't think I'd see either in our lifetime, and that was the U.S., Israel, Jordan, Egypt, the Saudis, and the Emirates.

 I didn't think that would happen in my lifetime, but it did.